RxSwiftCommunity/RxController/document/chapter4-viewmodel.md

 # Chapter 4: View model

+This chapter introduces the rule of view model.

 ## 4.1 Structure of view model

 The structure of view models is flexible than view controllers.